Milcah: Marriage to Nahor and descendants

 According to Genesis Chapter 22, Milcah and Nahor have eight children: Uz, Buz, Kemuel, Chesed, Hazo, Pildash, Jidlaph, and Bethuel.
 Targum Jonathan says that Providence granted Milcah conception in the merit of her sister Sarah.
 Milcah's son Bethuel moves to Padan-aram (also called Aram-Naharaim) and fathers Rebekah.
-Milcah's granddaughter Rebekah eventually marries Milcah's nephew Isaac and gave birth to Jacob who became Israel.
-There is a midrash that Milcah was the forbearer of all prophets in the non-Jewish world.
+Milcah's granddaughter Rebekah eventually marries Milcah's cousin Isaac and gave birth to Jacob who became Israel.
+There is a midrash that Milcah was the forebear of all prophets in the non-Jewish world.

 Incest

 Ibn Ezra wrote in his commentary on Gen. 11:29 that Haran, Milcah's father, was a different person from Haran, Abraham's brother.
 Milcah was married to Nahor, who was also a brother of Abraham.
 Under Ibn Ezra's interpretation Milcah's husband was not also her uncle.